-This year our parish newsletter will be updated just once per month in print form, and available at service each Sunday.
-We will always contact church members with extra important information.
+The parish newsletter will be updated each month in print form, and available at service each Sunday.
+We always contact church members with extra important information.

-• We are now collecting bread tags at IBPC, which are sent to South Africa, recycled, and the money used to buy wheelchairs for South Africans who can’t afford them.
-If you have any questions, see Kezia Bennett.
+We are collecting bread tags to provide wheelchairs for South Africans who can’t afford them.
+Any questions, see Kezia Bennett.